yggdrasil-network/yggdrasil-network.github.io/installation-linux-rpm.md

 Configuration will be generated automatically into `/etc/yggdrasil.conf` when the package is installed, and the Yggdrasil service will automatically be installed into systemd and started.

+**Please note: By using this installation method, you won't receive (security-/) updates for Yggdrasil!**

 ## Making configuration changes